This article has since been updated to reflect the March 25, 2021 decision of the Supreme Court of Canada.

 BC Hydrogen Study at pp. 35 and 56.

-The Provinces of Alberta, Saskatchewan, and Ontario have challenged the ability of the federal government to impose this measure within their respective provinces.
-The Supreme Court of Canada heard evidence on September 22 and 23, 2020, but its judgment is still under deliberation.
-The Court did not estimate when it plans to render a decision.
+The Provinces of Alberta, Saskatchewan, and Ontario challenged the ability of the federal government to impose this measure within their respective provinces.
+The Supreme Court of Canada heard evidence on September 22 and 23, 2020, and released its judgment upholding the constitutionality of the legislation imposing this measure.
+See Reference re Greenhouse Gas Pollution Pricing Act, 2021 SCC 11.

 BC Hydrogen Study at p.
 3.